NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 Once the canonical form for what the bot should say has been decided, the actual message needs to be generated.
 And here we have two cases as well:

 1. If a predefined message is found, the exact utterance is used.
 If more than one example utterances are associated with the same canonical form, a random one will be used.
-2. If a predefined message does not exist, the LLM will be prompted to generate the message, i.e. `generate_bot_message`.
+2. If a predefined message does not exist, the LLM will be prompted to generate the message, i.e. the `generate_bot_message` task.

 In our "Hello World" example, the predefined messages "Hello world!" and "How are you doing?" have been used.